spywhere/plug.nvim/README.md

 Check out [change log](CHANGELOG.md) for extensive list of changes.

+### 2023-10-11

+- (deprecated) `needs`: Due to its niche usages and how easy it could be implemented, `needs` extension will be removed in the future release.

 ### 2023-09-29

 - (deprecated) `backend`: backend is no longer accepts string.
 Suggests to use